apache/mxnet/README.md

 # MXNet
-This is an experimental project to put cxxnet and minerva together.
+This is an experimental project to put cxxnet and minerva together, nothing is working yet.

 # Guidelines
 * Use google c style